koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 ### Conclusion
-With ScenarioTests you can express your scenario in your favorite language (assuming that its C#, nothing it stopping this from working on other languages but it will need some work).
-ScenarioTests are currently still an experiment though they are being used widely in one of the businesses that I'm involved with and I would suspect a production ready version soon.
+With ScenarioTests you can express your scenario in your favorite language (assuming that it's C#, nothing is stopping this from working on other languages but it will need some work).
+ScenarioTests are currently still an experiment though they are being used widely in one of the businesses that I'm involved with and I would suspect a production-ready version soon.
 Meanwhile I would really like your feedback (positive and negative).

 You can find the project on [Github](https://github.com/koenbeuk/ScenarioTests) And pull it directly from [NuGet](https://www.nuget.org/packages/ScenarioTests.XUnit/)